 So glad that didn't succumb.

-And even if it had been good,
+And even if surgery had been good,

 Recovery, not so,

-My left side, paralysed, remained,
+My left side, paralysed, remained?

 Family and friends, not know?

-And worst of all, would not be here,
+Though worst of all, would not be here,

 ( That thought, could make one curse,)

-You folk would ne'er have had the chance
+Why, you folk, would ne'er have had the chance

 T'hear my poetic verse.